-During 2017 and 2018, AgResearch and members of businesses owned by Te Runanganui o Ngāti Porou developed a culturally responsive tool called “Whaowhia te kete mātauranga” or “Fill your basket of knowledge”.
+Recently, AgResearch and members of businesses owned by Te Runanganui o Ngāti Porou developed a culturally responsive tool called “Whaowhia te kete mātauranga” or “Fill your basket of knowledge”.
 The tool is being used at hui to explore the cultural provenance and value-add of Māori agribusiness value chains.

 The follow-on project, “Transition mapping of Ngāti Porou food and fibre products to novel value chains”, was funded by MBIE’s Te Pūnaha Hihiko: Vision Mātauranga Capability Fund and AgResearch’s Māori Agribusiness Strategic Science Investment Fund in 2018/19.

 Building on previous research, this project developed transition maps for real-world Māori agribusinesses based on co-innovation principles.
 In the partnership with Ngāti Porou, a number of business units within Ngāti Porou Group Holding Ltd (NPGHL) were used as exemplars in the project:

 - Ngāti Porou Seafoods Ltd – fishery and processing;

 - Pakihiroa Farms Ltd (PFL) – red meat and wool production;

 - Ngāti Porou Forestry – forestry and log production and export.

 - Move some of their products into new value chains;

 - Modify and/or extend their level of participation in existing value chains in response to rapidly evolving opportunities and threats;

 - Leverage new and existing business arrangements to broaden their offering to value chain partners; and